OpenNebula/docs/source/quick_start/usage_basics/running_virtual_machines.rst

 |wordpress_marketplace|

 Click ``Next`` in the first step and then select a datastore.
-For efficiency sake, and taking into account we are only going to run this appliaction in the OpenNebula cluster created in "Operations Basics", select the aws-cluster-images Datastore.
+For efficiency sake, and taking into account we are only going to run this application in the OpenNebula cluster created in "Operations Basics", select the aws-cluster-images Datastore.

 |aws_cluster_images_datastore|